What is Axumin and how is it used?

 Storage And Handling

 Store Axumin at controlled room temperature (USP) 20°C to 25°C (68°F to 77°F).
 Axumin does not contain a preservative.
 Store Axumin within the original container in radiation shielding.
+Do not use Axumin more than 10 hours after end of synthesis and dispose of in accordance with institutional guidelines.

 This preparation is approved for use by persons under license by the Nuclear Regulatory Commission or the relevant regulatory authority of an Agreement State.